-OIED provides written notification to victims about the availability of supportive measures, offers supportive measures, and provides information about how to and to whom to direct requests for supportive measures if they wish to do so at a later time.
+OTIXEO provides written notification to victims about the availability of supportive measures, offers supportive measures, and provides information about how to and to whom to direct requests for supportive measures if they wish to do so at a later time.
 Written information about existing on-campus and off-campus support services, which includes contact information for the services to victims when reports are received is also sent.

-UTRGV will offer reasonably available individualized services, without any fee or charge, to the parties involved in a reported incident of sexual misconduct whether or not a formal complaint is filed with OIED or University Police, when applicable.
+UTRGV will offer reasonably available individualized services, without any fee or charge, to the parties involved in a reported incident of sexual misconduct whether or not a formal complaint is filed with OTIXEO or University Police, when applicable.

-Supportive measures include, but are not limited to, housing reassignment, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, withdrawal from or retake of a class without penalty, campus escort services, mutual restrictions on contact between the parties, change in work or housing locations, leaves of absences, increased security and monitoring of certain areas of campus or other similar measures tailored to the individualized needs of the parties.
+Supportive measures include, but are not limited to, housing reassignment, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, withdrawal from or retake of a class without penalty, Annual Security and Fire Safety 2024 Report 31 campus escort services, transportation related assistance, mutual restrictions on contact between the parties, change in work or housing locations, leaves of absences, increased security and monitoring of certain areas of campus or other similar measures tailored to the individualized needs of the parties.

-OIED maintains as confidential any supportive measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of OIED to inform the appropriate action and to provide an appropriate supportive measure.
+OTIXEO maintains as confidential any supportive measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of OTIXEO to inform the appropriate action and to provide an appropriate supportive measure.